-Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
+Services that are covered for you What you must pay when you get these services Inpatient hospital care You pay a \$300 copay per day, Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
+Inpatient hospital care starts the day you are formally for days 1-5, and \$0 copay per day, for days 6 and beyond. admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.

-Covered services include but are not limited to:

-- Semi-private room (or a private room if medically necessary)

-- Meals including special diets

-- Regular nursing services

-- Costs of special care units (such as intensive care or coronary care units)

-- Drugs and medications

-- Lab tests

-- X-rays and other radiology services

-- Necessary surgical and medical supplies

-- Use of appliances, such as wheelchairs

-- Operating and recovery room costs

-- Physical, occupational, and speech language therapy

-- Inpatient substance abuse services

-- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidneypancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+You pay a \$0 copay for MARC's Transition of Care program.
+Covered services include but are not limited to: • Semi-private room (or a private room if medically necessary) If you get authorized inpatient care at an out-of-network hospital after your emergency Meals including special diets condition is stabilized, your • Regular nursing services cost is the cost sharing you • Costs of special care units (such as intensive care or coronary care units) would pay at a network hospital.
+Drugs and medications - • Lab tests • X-rays and other radiology services • Necessary surgical and medical supplies • Use of appliances, such as wheelchairs Operating and recovery room costs • Physical, occupational, and speech language therapy Inpatient substance abuse servicesUnder certain conditions, the following types of transplants are covered: corneal, kidney, kidney- pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Blue Medicare Advantage Spira Care provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.

-- Blood including storage and administration.
+If Blue Medicare Advantage Spira Care provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion. • Blood - including storage and administration.